TeamDoodz/TTCModManager/README.md

 <b>An automated method of doing this is planned.</b>

 First make sure BepInEx is installed in your TTC directory.
 Run TTC once to make sure BepInEx configured correctly.
 Download the [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) and follow its installation instructions.
-Copy-paste `TCCModManager.dll` and `TCCModManager.xml` into \<TTC dir>/BepInEx/plugins/TTCModManager.
+Copy-paste `TTCModManager.dll` and `TTCModManager.xml` into \<TTC dir>/BepInEx/plugins/TTCModManager.
 To confirm TTCMM was succesfully installed you can view the BepInEx console window, it should say "TTCModManager Loaded".